André Kilian

 André Kilian (born 18 May 1987) is a German football coach and former player who played as a left-back or defensive midfielder.

 Career

 Kilian was born in Herne.
-He played in the Oberliga Westfalen and the Regionalliga West for FC Schalke 04 II however never broke through to the first team.
-In 2010, he moved abroad to Australia to play for the A-League club North Queensland Fury, before returning to Germany a year later to sign for FC Homburg.
+He played in the Oberliga Westfalen and the Regionalliga West for Schalke 04 II however never broke through to the first team.
+In 2010, he moved abroad to Australia to play for the A-League club North Queensland Fury, before returning to Germany a year later to sign for FC 08 Homburg.